 - Sign in or start your free trial

-- Click "New Project" and paste your video URL or upload a local file
+- Click "New Project" and paste a URL or upload a file

-- Wait for transcription (typically 2-5 minutes for a 30-minute video)
+- Wait for transcription (usually 2 to 5 minutes for a 30-minute video)

-- Click timestamps to jump to specific moments
+- Click timestamps to jump to a moment

-- Filter by speaker (if multiple speakers detected)
+- Filter by speaker if multiple are detected

-- Export selected quotes or the full transcript to TXT, DOCX, or PDF
+- Export quotes or the full transcript to TXT, DOCX, or PDF

 Method 3: Using the Chrome Extension

-The VidNotes Chrome extension is perfect for extracting quotes directly from YouTube videos, online courses, and web-based video players:
+The VidNotes Chrome extension is built for grabbing quotes from YouTube, online courses, and web video players.

 - Install the VidNotes Chrome extension from the Chrome Web Store

-- Navigate to any YouTube video or supported video platform
+- Go to a YouTube video or supported platform

-- Click the VidNotes extension icon in your browser toolbar
+- Click the VidNotes icon in your toolbar

 - Click "Transcribe this video"

-- View the transcript in a side panel alongside the video
+- View the transcript in a side panel next to the video

-- Click any sentence in the transcript to jump to that moment
+- Click any sentence to jump to that moment

 - Copy quotes with one click